Hetarth02/js-array-helpers/README.md

 # js-array-helpers
-Array Helper function for quick use
+Array Helper function for your quick use.